joseasoler/fractalization/README.md

 ### Testing

-Fractalization uses [Catch2](https://github.com/catchorg/Catch2) for its tests, and they are built by the FractalizationTests target.
+Fractalization uses [Catch2](https://github.com/catchorg/Catch2) for its tests, which are built by the FractalizationTests target.
 Check the [Command line](https://github.com/catchorg/Catch2/blob/master/docs/command-line.md) section of the Catch2 documentation for details on how to run the tests.

 ### Coding style